Character Search

 Anyway, when it's all over, the Thing says that he doesn't intend to rejoin the FF.

 Ultron's head disappears around page 4.
-The Thing seems to still be carrying it as he arrives at Alicia's daughter, but presumably once the shit hits the fan, it gets dropped in the scuffle and forgotten.
+The Thing seems to still be carrying it as he arrives at Alicia's door, but presumably once the shit hits the fan, it gets dropped in the scuffle and forgotten.

 Despite all my griping, these were good issues.
 A lot of cool stuff going on.
 It's great to see that the Thing's arrival back on Earth didn't result in an instant reset to the status quo for the FF.
 Johnny and Alicia's relationship was certainly a bold direction and the Thing's initial reaction and sort-of coming to grips with it here was handled well.
 Add to that Byrne's knack for pacing and the addition of Jerry Ordway on inks and it's a quality set of books.